hindu-comm/mail_stream_advaita-l/2017/12/UNCHECKED_Re_Re_Re_s/87__H_S_Chandramouli.md

 > This is not disputed.
 But prarabdha bhoga is there for the Jnani as well.
 > That is the view of Advaitins.
 The fall of this jnani's physical body
 > alone will end the prarabdha bhoga.
-> ​>>
+> >>
 >
-> ​Yes.
+> Yes.
 Nor am I disputing it.
 But in my understanding, such "prarabdha bhoga"
-> in respect of jnanis includes ​"happening" without the jnani being "aware"
+> in respect of jnanis includes "happening" without the jnani being "aware"
 > of the same.
 Such is the case in respect of Jivanmuktas.
 >

-​Regards​
+Regards

 >
 >